typelib

 marshal: AbstractMarshaller[T]

-The marshaller used to convert an instance of T
+The marshaller used to convert an instance of T to a serializable object.

 unmarshal